 - Medicines and vitamins that use gluten as a binding agent

 Whatever your reason for following a gluten-free diet, here are some tips that can help whether you are at home, at the store, or eating out:

 - Eat plenty of "plain" or unbreaded meat, fish, and poultry, as well as rice, fruits, and vegetables.
 These foods do not contain gluten.

 - Consider using gluten-free versions of foods such as breads and pastas.
 You can find them at your local bakery or grocery store.

 - Check out gluten-free cookbooks.
 They can give you great ideas for adjusting recipes.
 To search for gluten-free recipes in MerckEngage, click here.

 At the store

-Some medicines contain gluten.
-Ask the pharmacist about whether or not the medicines you take contain wheat.
+- Some medicines contain gluten.
+Ask the pharmacist about whether or not the medicines you take contain gluten.

 When dining out

 Keep in mind that following a gluten-free diet can seem overwhelming at first.
-You may have trouble figuring out what you can eat, what you need to avoid, and how to fit gluten-free foods into your diet.
 However, over time and with some patience and creativity, you will find that there are many foods that you can still enjoy.